Thanks for Sharing

 Photo by Andre Mouton on Pexels.com

-Some say “kids are like sponges, they absorb everything.”
+Some say “Kids are like sponges, they absorb everything.”
 So true!
-Make sure they’re absorbing the right stuff.
-I’m sure you’ve been at your child’s school looking at the other students wondering ‘what the hell happened to those little brats?’… Monkey saw and Monkey is still doing.
+Make sure they’re absorbing the right stuff in the best way possible.
+I’m sure you’ve been at your child’s school looking at the other students wondering ‘What the hell happened to those little brats?’… Monkey saw and Monkey is still doing.
 It all starts at home…

-So what ca you do today?
-Take away their phone.
-And don’t limit screen time.
-You can also do what you do best; be kind, patient, and loving.
+So what can you do today?
+Take away their phone or limit the amount of screen time.
+Try not to be in front of a screen, TV, phone, or PC.
+You can also do what you do best; be kind, patient, loving, and keep a calm tone.
 And those are the best ways to go, whether at home or in the workplace.

 Remember, they are only young once!